Robust Optimization for Real World CO

 Ground transportation industry contributes to about 14% of the global CO2 emissions.
-Therefore, any effort in reducing global CO2 needs to include the design of cleaner and more efficient vehicles.
+Therefore, any effort in reducing global CO2 needs to include the design of cleaner and more energy efficient vehicles.
 Their design needs to be optimized for the real-world conditions.
-Using wind tunnels that can only reproduce idealized conditions does not always translate in real-world CO2 reduction and increased energy efficiency.
-Several recent studies found that very rarely can the real-world environment be represented by turbulence-free conditions in wind tunnels.
-The real-world conditions consist of both a transversal flow velocity component (which creates an oncoming yaw flow) as well as large-scale turbulent fluctuations, with length scales of up to many times the size of the vehicle.
+Using wind tunnels that can only reproduce idealized conditions quite often does not translate into real-world on-road CO2 reduction and improved energy efficiency.
+Several recent studies found that very rarely can the real-world environment be represented by turbulence-free conditions simulated in wind tunnels.
+The real-world conditions consist of both transversal flow velocity component (causing an oncoming yaw flow) as well as large-scale turbulent fluctuations, with length scales of up to many times the size of a vehicle.
 The study presented in this paper shows how the realistic wind affects the aerodynamics of the vehicle.
-The real-world aerodynamic drag of the vehicle is used in a system model tool to predict the changes in energy consumption and CO2 emissions under various duty cycles.
-The goal is to compare the on-road fuel economy considering realistic wind, in contrast to the standard drive cycle obtained with ideal flow conditions.
-Different wind characteristics or wind profiles, representing different geography or typical route conditions, were tested to assess their effects on the drive cycle.
-The use of real-world aerodynamics to predict a more realistic load curve could also impact the tuning of the vehicle sub-systems, like the transmission mappings, cooling module design, cooling flow sizing, heat exchanger properties, active grille shutter control map, etc. This work describes new techniques to design the vehicle including real-world aerodynamics, cooling module and other systems, in order to improve fuel economy for on-road driving.
+The real-world aerodynamic drag of the vehicle is used in a system model tool to predict the changes in energy consumption and CO2 emissions under various driving cycles.
+The goal is to compare the on-road fuel economy considering realistic wind, in contrast to the standard drive cycle obtained under ideal ambient conditions.
+Different wind characteristics or wind profiles, representing different geographies or typical route conditions, were tested to assess their effects on the drive cycle.
+The use of real-world aerodynamics to predict a more realistic load curve could also impact the tuning of the vehicle sub-systems, like the transmission mappings, cooling module design, cooling flow sizing, heat exchanger properties, active grille shutter control map, etc. All these are also important in the design of autonomous vehicles.
+This work describes new techniques to design the vehicle including real-world aerodynamics, cooling module and other systems, in-order to improve fuel economy for on-road driving.